Making life easier with support hubs across the world

 Lack of easy and swift access to support for the maintenance of instruments is a particular challenge many face.

 Local ADCP support services are often focused on basic preventive maintenance (for a few select brands only) and basic corrective maintenance, sometimes with a limited range of services – for example, circuit board replacement.

 Nortek has therefore set up support hubs across the world.
-These include the US, Brazil, the Netherlands, France, Australia, China and Japan, in addition to our support team at Nortek’s HQ in Norway.
+These include the US, Brazil, the UK, the Netherlands, France, Australia, China and Japan, in addition to our support team at Nortek’s HQ in Norway.

 Users in some countries have to battle with overwhelming bureaucracy and complex tax systems and customs duties.
 This makes repair and maintenance of instrumentation a painfully tedious and expensive task.